Flexible global forecast combinations: Introduction

 Common to all of the above papers is a focus on using local information to fit the weights, i.e., information that only concerns the forecast target.
 When just one variable needs forecasting, this approach is sensible.
 However, it is rare in economics to forecast only a single variable.
 Instead, forecasts of multiple variables are needed to paint a detailed picture of the economy, core examples being growth, inflation, and unemployment.
 In addition, policymakers often require forecasts of the economy at different time horizons to facilitate planning.
 The European Central Bank SPF indeed captures forecasts of multiple variables at multiple horizons, and each variable-horizon pair constitutes an individual forecasting task.
 Yet, these tasks are not independent; rather, they are highly related.
 For instance, Okun's law stipulates a strong negative correlation between growth and unemployment \citep{Okun1962}.
 The Phillips curve sets forth a similar relationship between unemployment and inflation \citep{Phillips1958}.
 It is not unrealistic to expect then that a forecaster's competence in predicting one variable might contain some signal about their competence in predicting another.
 This possibility motivates us to consider forecast combinations derived from global information shared across related tasks.

 The idea of sharing information between prediction tasks emerged during the 1990s in the machine learning community, where it is known as multi-task learning \citep{Caruana1997}.
-A vast literature now exists on multi-task learning owing to its success; the interested reader is referred to \citet{Zhang2021} for a comprehensive survey.
-Research in the forecasting community itself has lately trended towards multi-task learning \citep{Laptev2017,Salinas2020,Godahewa2021,Montero-Manso2021a}.
-In the 2018 M4 competition, global methods that shared information across forecasting tasks took out the top-three places \citep{Makridakis2020}.
+A vast literature now exists on multi-task learning owing to its success; the interested reader is referred to \citet{Zhang2022} for a comprehensive survey.
+Research in the forecasting community itself has lately trended towards multi-task learning \citep{Laptev2017,Salinas2020,Godahewa2021,Montero-Manso2021}.
+In the 2018 M4 Competition, where time series were drawn independently from a large pool, global methods that shared information across forecasting tasks took out the top-three places \citep{Makridakis2020}.
 Of these three, the second-place method by \citet{Montero-Manso2020} bears some relation to this work.
 Their method combined forecasts from a handful of classic time series models using weights from gradient boosted trees.
 The trees were grown on thousands of time series, enabling weights to be learned across tasks.
-Though similar, their problem is distinct from the expert forecast combination problem treated in this paper.
-Whereas \citet{Montero-Manso2020} combined a small number of forecasts for a large number of tasks, we combine a large number of forecasts for a small number of tasks.
-Elaborate models like boosted trees are not feasible in our setting.
+Though similar, their problem is distinct from the economic forecast combination problem that is the main focus of this paper.
+Whereas \citet{Montero-Manso2020} combined a small number of forecasts for a large number of tasks drawn independently from a large pool, we combine a large number of forecasts for a small number of related tasks.
+Elaborate approaches involving boosted trees are not feasible in our setting.